CS3398-Mocha-Coffee/-CS3398-Mocha-F2017/README.md

 UPDATE - 08NOV2017 Recipe database built out and ready for intergration.
 Web scrapper and parsing program is now in the development branch.

 ***GUI UPDATES***
+UPDATE - 20NOV2017 Met up with Arthur and laid out the plan for combinding the recipe database and methods into the GUI.
+Added action listeners and changed category from a pull down to 4 radio buttons.

 UPDATE - 19NOV2017 I added the frames for Recipe: Add, Remove and Search.
 I will add in the action listeners when I link up each frame and button/s.

 UPDATE - 08NOV2017 I added action listeners to all buttons for integration.
 I have also added a package pantryPlanner.databases this is where databases will go for the app.